Britney has a B.A. in Environmental Management and Sustainability. Cassie is certified in plant-based nutrition.

 Drying Herbs in a Dehrydrator vs. Air Drying

-There really is nothing like walking out to your backyard garden and picking some fresh herbs for that awesome plant based recipe you are trying to make.
-You cannot even compare their taste to supermarket "fresh" herbs.
+There really is nothing like walking out to your backyard garden and picking some fresh herbs for an awesome plant-based recipe you are making.
+You cannot compare their taste to supermarket "fresh" herbs.
 Herbs at the supermarket are packaged in plastic and they taste mediocre at best.
-Not to mention they always seem over priced and almost rotten.
+Not to mention they always seem overpriced and almost rotten.

-Drying out your fresh herbs in a food dehydrator is an easy way to get your herbs dried in a fast amount of time.
-We find this method extremely useful especially when harvesting a large amount of herbs at once.
+Drying out your fresh herbs in a food dehydrator is an easy way to get your herbs dried quickly.
+We find this method extremely useful especially when harvesting a large number of herbs at once.
 If you find that the nights are getting colder and you think it is time to harvest all of your herbs at the same time, this method is definitely the way to go.

-- Cut your herbs from your garden in the early morning so that they do not go through any sort of stress due to afternoon sun.
+- Cut your herbs from your garden in the early morning so that they do not go through any sort of stress in the afternoon sun.
 Make sure that you are harvesting your herbs before they flower.
 Once they flower, they tend to lose a lot of their flavor and may even become bitter.

 - If you are growing an organic garden this step may not be as critical for you, but make sure to rinse your herbs and get off any bugs or parsley caterpillars (they are sneaky and tend to blend in very well).

 - Pat your herbs dry with a paper towel so that you remove as much moisture as possible before putting them in the dehydrator.

 - Try to remove any large leaves from the stem.
 They will dry easier.